-In order to become an Accredited Testing Laboratory, you must attend a Lab Training in addition to filling out the necessary forms below.
-Lab training is usually held once a year.
+In order to become a CRRC-approved Accredited Testing Laboratory, you must attend a Lab Training in addition to filling out the necessary forms below.

-If you are a laboratory that is interested in becoming accredited with the CRRC so that you can perform radiative property tests (and you have no significant commercial ties to any company that manufactures or sells), please read the following Accredited Independent Testing Laboratory information below.
-If you are affiliated with a manufacturer, please read the Accredited Manufacturer Testing Laboratory information below.
+If you are a laboratory that is interested in becoming approved by the CRRC so that you can perform radiative property tests for the CRRC Product Rating Programs (and you have no significant commercial ties to any company that manufactures or sells), please read the following Accredited Independent Testing Laboratory information below.
+If you are affiliated with a manufacturer, please read the Approved Manufacturer Testing Laboratory information below.

-All Accredited Laboratories participate in the CRRC biennial Interlaboratory Comparison Study (ILC).
+All approved laboratories participate in the CRRC biennial Interlaboratory Comparison Study (ILC).
 During the ILC, the same set of test specimens is circulated to all participants.
 The purpose of the ILC is to verify that test equipment is calibrated properly and operated in compliance with the relevant ASTM standards and CRRC requirements.

 Accredited Independent Testing Laboratory Information

 An Accredited Independent Test Laboratory (AITL) is approved to submit test results to the CRRC for products seeking a CRRC product rating.
 An AITL is completely independent from any manufacturing company, seller or distributor.
 AITLs participate in the biennial ILC to ensure continued compliance with CRRC policies and procedures.

 Laboratories interested in becoming AITLs must adhere to the following requirements: